-73 Energeia recognises that solution costs can vary widely according to numerous factors including network density and topography.
+&lt;sup>96 Energeia recognises that solution costs can vary widely according to numerous factors including network density and topography.
 These costs are intended to be estimates, and do not necessarily reflect the views of all Steering Committee members.
-More detail on the development of these costs is included in Appendix D.
+More detail on the development of these costs is included in Appendix D - Detailed Solution Cost Breakdowns.

-4. Stage 2 - DER Integration Optimisation
+4. Stage 2 - Optimised DER Integration Costs